What Order To Read Freida McFadden’s Books

 - It's everything you'd expect from a Freida McFadden book, with a plot that moves at breakneck speeds and plenty of twists and turns.

-- A slightly tone and feel to this than the first in the series.
+- A slightly lighter tone and feel to this than the first in the series.

 The Housemaid's Secret follows Millie as she continues her life as a maid, trying to make ends meet.
 She accepts a job from Douglas Garrick on the condition that she doesn't have to tend to his sick and frail wife.
 Everything you love about the first book in this series is present in the second - the fast-paced plot, expected and unexpected twists and turns, and satisfying ending - but with a slightly lighter tone than the first.
 Which might make it an easier entry point for some people.